The Story Behind the Formula: Mood Juice

-Holy Basil, also known as Tulsi, is traditionally used in Ayurveda for low spirits, brain fog, anxiety, and mild depression.
+Holy Basil, also known as Tulsi, is traditionally used in Ayurveda for low spirits, brain fog, and anxiousness.
 It is an adaptogen and nootropic that helps the body adapt to stress, increases oxygen intake, and promotes energy and endurance.
 Although it contains no caffeine or other stimulants, it is thought of as containing gentle stimulant properties that can help with motivation and drive.
-As adrenal fatigue can also contribute to depression, I added this herb to the blend to boost mood by way of supporting the adrenal glands and hormone production.

 3. Lemon Balm

-Lemon balm is used to reduce anxiety, mild depression, nervousness and panic attacks.
-It also addresses “sympathetic excess” of the nervous system, where the adrenals are in overdrive.
-It is one of those nerve tonics that actually work to rebuild the nerves over time, which is extremely important in cases of long-standing depression or burnout.
+Lemon balm is used to soothe “sympathetic excess” of the nervous system, where the HPA axis is in overdrive.
 By increasing GABA levels, lemon balm was shown to reduce anxiety, increase calmness, and improve mood in rats via this study.

-Skullcap is an extremely safe and reliable mild nervine that not only helps with anxiety, but insomnia as well.
+Skullcap is an extremely safe and reliable mild nervine that not only helps with nervousness, but insomnia as well.
 While herbs are usually studied on rats like the paper I linked above, there’s actually been a double blind study on humans where 15 women and 4 men took one of three types of skullcap preparations.
 They proceeded to rate energy, cognition and anxiety at intervals for two hours thereafter, and the researchers found that it “demonstrated noteworthy anxiolytic [anti-anxiety] effects.”
-It is particularly useful for depression brought on by prolonged stress, illness or overwork.

 5. Kava Root

-Kava has been shown in more than a dozen placebo-controlled studies to be effective with good tolerability for treatment of generalized anxiety, with some evidence for stress, depression and insomnia.
+Kava has been shown in more than a dozen placebo-controlled studies to be effective with good tolerability for treatment of generalized anxiety, with some evidence for stress, low mood and insomnia.
 It is extremely calming and comforting and one of my favorite stress-relievers.

 As the name suggests, motherwort has a calming energy like a big hug from mom.
-It is classified as a nervine herb, and is incredibly helpful for the type of anxiety where thoughts are racing and worries feel “pent up” in the body.
-Also in line with its famous name, motherwort is helpful for postpartum anxiety and melancholy felt by new mothers.
-It helps to ground you emotionally and improve clarity when you’re feeling lost.
+It is classified as a nervine herb, and is helpful for worries that feel “pent up” in the body.
+Also in line with its famous name, Motherwort is helpful for postpartum anxiety and melancholy felt by new mothers.

 HOW TO USE MOOD JUICE

-Mood juice usually provides immediate soothing, anti-anxiety effects, however some may take up to 2 weeks to feel the deeper anti-depressant benefits as that aspect works slowly over time.
+Mood juice usually supports immediate soothing, however some may take up to 2 weeks to feel deeper mood-based benefits.
 To use mood juice, take 1 full squeeze of the dropper bulb 2-3x per day as needed in water, juice, or hot water to make a tea.